12 Signs He Regrets Sleeping With You (Psychology-Based)

 11) Unusual Behavior

-For instance, if after their encounter, Robert begins to argue frequently with Naomi over minor issues, like what movie to watch or where to eat, it may hint at his regret.
+For instance, if, after their encounter, Robert begins to argue frequently with Naomi over minor issues, like what movie to watch or where to eat, it may hint at his regret.

 12) Lack of Emotional Connection

-Psychologically, distancing and avoidance are common defense mechanisms used to cope with uncomfortable emotions.
+Psychologically, distancing and avoidance are common defense mechanisms to cope with uncomfortable emotions.
 By avoiding reminders of a regretful event, we reduce our exposure to feelings associated with it.
-It’s a bit like how you might avoid the street where you once tripped and fell, not because the street itself is dangerous, but because it reminds you of an unpleasant experience.
+It's a bit like how you might avoid the street where you once tripped and fell, not because the street itself is dangerous, but because it reminds you of an unpleasant experience.